ValueaddersWorld/Value-Adders-World/whitepaper/ADD_VALUE_FRAMEWORK_PREMIUM_V2.md

 14. Value Adder Identity Framework
 15. The ADD VALUE Training Curriculum
 16. Future Directions for the Framework
-17. About the Founder — The General of the 17 Realms
+17. About the Founder — Founder
 18. Glossary
 19. Final Covenant Seal